osdat/reactiveflow/README.md

 This isn't strictly necessary, but it's highly recommended for consistency since reactiveflow contexts have no knowledge of the var names.
-The `args` properties passed to each conduit's `updateFunc` is based on the node ids.
+The `args` properties passed to each conduit's `updateFunc` are based on the node ids.
 * The call to <code>context.newConduit(id,&nbsp;configOpts,&nbsp;updateFunc)</code>
 requires `configOpts` to have an `args` property specifying which nodes the conduit is dependent on.  `configOpts` can optionally have an `initVal`